aiidateam/aiida-core/.molecule/README.md

 This utilises [molecule](https://molecule.readthedocs.io) to automate the creation/destruction of a docker container environment and the setup and testing within it.

+The tests are currently set up to stress-test the AiiDA engine by launching a number of workchains of varying complexity, defined by [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+They  are part of the continuous integration pipeline of AiiDA and are run using [Jenkins](https://www.jenkins.io/) on our own test runner.

+## Running the tests locally

 The simplest way to run these tests is to use the `tox` environment provided in this repository's `pyproject.toml` file:

 ```console